tylerreisinger/cache-macro/README.md

 The `LruCache` type used must accept two generic parameters `<Args, Return>` and must support methods `get_mut(&K)` and `insert(K, V)`.
 The `lru-cache` crate meets these requirements.

+Currently, this crate only works on nightly rust.
+However, once the 2018 edition stabilizes as well as the procedural macro diagnostic interface, it should be able to run on stable.

 # Details

+The created cache resides in thread-local storage so that multiple threads may simultaneously call the decorated function, but will not share cached results with each other.

 The above example will generate the following code: